vanessaklee/akin/README.md

 ["bag_distance", "chunk_set", "sorensen_dice", "hamming", "jaccard", "jaro_winkler", "levenshtein", "metaphone", "double_metaphone", "double_metaphone._chunks", "ngram", "overlap", "sorted_chunks", "tversky"]
 ```

 A subset of alogrithms is used for multi-algorithm comparison.
-Hamming is excluded as it only compares strings of equal length.
+Hamming Distance is excluded as it only compares strings of equal length.
 Hamming may be called directly.
 See: [Single Algorithms](#single-algorithms)

 ```elixir
 iex> Akin.algorithms("compare")
 ["bag_distance", "chunk_set", "sorensen_dice", "hamming", "jaccard", "jaro_winkler", "levenshtein", "metaphone", "double_metaphone", "double_metaphone._chunks", "ngram", "overlap", "sorted_chunks", "tversky"]
 ```

+### Compare Strings

 Compare two strings using all of the available algorithms.
 The return value is a map of scores for each algorithm.